Transcript - episode 13: the importance of immigrants to Minnesota's businesses

 Bill Blazer: Well, they say, you know, necessity is the mother of invention.
 Well, in this case, the opportunity to grow, I think will do two important things.
 One is it will get many companies to rethink and restructure their hiring strategies so that they are more likely to include populations that they might have overlooked in the past.
 They will make special efforts to make their employment opportunities known in the disabled community, among ex-offenders, among American Indians.
 They'll look carefully at their applications and the kinds of requirements that they've established for somebody to come to work and to some extent rethink those based on the populations that they want to do a better job of inviting to work at their company.

 So, I think we'll see some changes in hiring practices to sum it up.
 The other thing that'll happen though is that I think a lot of the companies that are looking for workers will rely more on the various social service organizations that were created and set up to get folks either into the workforce or back into the workforce.
-So, the organizations that work with ex-offenders and get them ready to go back to work and to become productive members of society.
-I think those organizations, they're going to see a lot more interest in the folks they work with from Minnesota businesses in the next decade or so because those ex-offenders could be a great source of workers for many Minnesota businesses
+So, the organizations that work with ex-offenders to get them ready to go back to work and to become productive members of society.
+I think those organizations, they're going to see a lot more interest in the folks they work with from Minnesota businesses in the next decade or so because those ex-offenders could be a great source of workers for many Minnesota businesses.

 Christy Kallevig: Are there any incentives that exist to promote employers to look at some of those untapped resources?